Otaola93/btcontroller/README.md

 # btcontroller
-Aplication for controlling an arduino
+Aplication for controlling an arduino as interface for emiting usinf RF